 Being told that your dog has cancer can be heart-wrenching and is a terrifying possibility for all dog owners.
-Unfortunately, the condition is not uncommon, especially among old dogs as it accounts for fifty percent of canine deaths in those over ten years old.
+Unfortunately, cancer in dogs is not uncommon, especially among old dogs as it accounts for fifty percent of canine deaths in those over ten years old.
 But in reality, cancer can strike a dog at any age.
 If you have found yourself in the position of caring for a dog with cancer, you may find it difficult to see your furry friend go through treatment and wonder if there is another alternative.
 There is a lot of information on the internet and it can be difficult to understand what the legitimate options are, but we’ll break it down so you can work with your veterinarian to understand the best course of treatment for your pet.

 Cancer and Conventional Treatments